 Marketing a Book Requires These Platforms

-Because of today’s high level of competition, a robust book marketing platform is a minimum requirement for success.
+Because of today’s high competition level, a robust book marketing platform is a minimum requirement for success.
 Gone are the days when writing a book is automatically newsworthy.

-Therefore, authors must establish their platform for marketing and set a clear path for promoting their books long before they are published.
-If you’re not sure about the essential elements of book marketing platforms, read on for more information.
+Therefore, authors must establish their marketing platform and set a clear path for promoting their books long before they are published.
+If you’re not sure about book marketing platforms’ essential elements, read on for more information.
 Or you might already be familiar because publishers, agents, and publicists will evaluate your platform before they agree to take on your book.
 It takes many elements to succeed in an ever more crowded marketplace.

 Social Media Presence: The most effective authors are always present on social media.
-If you’re an author and you aren’t active already, starting to build your social media platform(s) far in advance of your publication date is essential.
-It allows you to grow your network authentically and build trust with your followers before you formally introduce your book.
+If you’re an author and aren’t active already, starting to build your social media platform(s) far in advance of your publication date is essential.
+It allows you to authentically grow your network and build trust with your followers before formally introducing your book.

-- If social media is new to you, identify one or two platforms that speak best to your brand and the concepts of your book, and master them.
+- If social media is new to you, identify one or two platforms that speak best to your brand and your book’s concepts, and master them.
 It’s important to know where your audience lives.
 Facebook is a must if your message is geared towards mature readers.
 LinkedIn is critical for business authors and experts.
 Instagram is the fastest-growing social media platform for authors—fiction authors, in particular.
-Whichever platform(s) you ultimately choose, start early and update often.
+Whichever platform(s) you ultimately choose, start early, and update often.

 2) Website for Your Book: A website is essential to the platform for marketing your book, and it’s your virtual business card.
 It is your home base online and the place you’ll direct all readers, reviewers, and media contacts.
 Your site content needs to include information about you, your book, your message, and your mission.
 When developing your website, consider creating an author domain name—not a book domain.
 It establishes brand visibility and lets you incorporate future releases into your existing site seamlessly.